Produce precision parts that exceed industry standards.

 2. Formatting for CNC compatibility

 Once the CAM format designs are finalized, the next step is to prepare the machine for production.
-The operatior mount the workpiece onto the machine to fine-tune the machine tool.
+The operator mounts the workpiece onto the machine to fine-tune the machine tool.
 According to the materials and design of the workpiece, the operator will choose different machining tools to cut the workpiece.
-Besides, he will also set clamps apporopriately to achieve a better machining purpose.
+Besides, he will also set clamps appropriately to achieve a better machining purpose.
 Such as setting the coolant levels.

 4. Start to Machine the Part